 Tiara / Wand Invitations

-You can pick up plastic tiara's really cheaply nowadays—for around $1 each—so I would suggest sending these out as the invitations.
+You can pick up plastic tiara's and wands really cheaply nowadays—for around $1 each from supplier 2—so I would suggest sending these out as a 3D invitation.
 It's certain to get people excited about your princess party ideas.
-Plus the guests can wear the tiaras to the tea party.
+Plus the guests can wear the tiaras to your tea party.

-If you want to make these even more special, lay them on some pink tissue paper in a small gift box and tie up with ribbon.
+If you want to make these even more special, lay them on some pink tissue paper in one of these decorative box mailers and tie up with ribbon.
 You can always hand these out on the school run to save posting.

-There are lots of great pre-designed invitations available, including ones that can be personalized either with or without a photo, that will tie in nicely with these princess party ideas.
+If you don't fancy sending out 3D invitations, there are lots of great pre-designed invitations available—including ones that can be personalized either with or without a photo—that will tie in nicely with these princess party ideas.

 Below are some drinks ideas to go with these princess party ideas: